cannlytics/cannlytics-website/README.md

 * [Firebase Custom Authentication System with Django](https://medium.com/@gabriel_gamil/firebase-custom-authentication-system-with-django-c411009ddb44)
 * [Django with Google Firebase](https://hackanons.com/2018/03/python-django-with-google-firebase-getting-started-intro-basic-configuration-firebase-authentication-part1.html)

-## 🏛️ Architecture
+## 🏛️ Architecture <a name="architecture"></a>

 The Cannlytics Website is built with [Python] using the [Django] framework.
 The Cannlytics Website runs on [Cloud Run] and is hosted with [Firebase Hosting].
 The Cannlytics Website utilizes [Firebase Authentication], an optional SQL database, a [Firestore] NoSQL database for real-time data management, and [Firebase Storage] for file storage.
 The Cannlytics Engine has a user interface that is built with [Flutter] and [Dart] with a backend powered by [Python].

 Cannlytics users can swap out components for others.
-For example, Cannlytics users can swap out [Leaf] integration for [METRC] integration.
+For example, Cannlytics users can swap out [Leaf](https://lcb.wa.gov/mjtrace/-traceability-third-party-integrators) integration for [METRC](https://api-ca.metrc.com/Documentation/) integration.
 Separating your choice of each component from another, Cannlytics frees users to choose combinations that suits them, freeing administrators and developers to focus on their preferred area of specialization.

 For backing services, the Cannlytics Website utilizes several Google Cloud service, including: